Frequently Asked Questions

 What are the sustainability benefits of Congestless?

 It goes without saying that start-stop traffic has a direct impact on the local environment in terms of noise and air pollution, but the sustainability benefits of Congestless stretch much further than this.
-For example, given that Congestless increases the capacity of the road network*, its deployment could make it viable to close or narrow some roads, and this excess space could then be converted into cycle lanes, bus lanes, tramways, green spaces, etc. As a result, it is not only motorists who would benefit from Congestless, and it instead offers a way to improve the overall liveability of urban areas.
+For example, given that Congestless increases the capacity of the road network*, its deployment could make it viable to close or narrow some roads, and this excess space could then be converted into cycle lanes, bus lanes, tramways, green spaces, etc. As a result, it is not only motorists who stand to benefit from Congestless, and it instead offers a way to improve the overall liveability of urban areas.

 Is Congestless an alternative to new roads?